 Linspire, formerly Lindows, was on hand showing a trio of computers from companies like Northgate and Power Spec based on its Linux operating system.
 While the desktops and notebooks are now available, the company was looking to drum up additional retail interest in its products, said Lee Little, Linspire’s senior director of sales.

 Linspire has developed a retail software giveaway comprised of two CDs that enables consumers to try out Linux based software on their home computer without actually installing the OS.
 The OS will run off the CD placing the user in a Linux environment, he said.

 “We want to get Linux in their hands,” Little said.

-Little cited IDC data stating that about 3.5 percent of the market is now Linux-based, or about the same as uses Apple's Macintosh OS, but this could double within the next 12 months to 18 months.
+Little cited IDC data stating that about 3.5 percent of the market is now Linux based, or about the same as uses Apple’s Macintosh OS, but this could double within the next 12 to 18 months.

 JVC showed its first entry into the U.S. notebook market.
-The $2,399, 3.4-pound MPXV841US was introduced earlier this summer and started shipping three weeks ago, said Al Levene, JVC's recording media/new products special markets VP.
+The $2,399, 3.4-pound MPXV841US was introduced earlier this summer and started shipping three weeks ago, said Al Levene, JVC’s VP of recording media/new products special markets.
 JVC has sold notebooks in the European and Asian markets, but stayed away from the U.S. market because it did not believe it had a product that would thrive here, he said.